Skip to content

 Pay Automation - What I Need To Know

-PayAutomationLoop (2)Think of pay automation as repeating the same pay, with the same pay cycle, on the same pay day, for the same employees - over and over again, in a loop.
+PayAutomationLoop (2)Pay automation repeats the same pay, with the same pay cycle, on the same pay day, for the same employees - over and over again.

 Here is what happens:

-1. Funds enter the Thankyou Payroll Trust Account and is assigned to your client account - this triggers pay automation (as programmed).
+1. You deposit funds to the Thankyou Payroll Trust Account.
+When we assign your deposit to your client account - it triggers pay automation to create your pay.

-3. The employees are paid on the programmed pay day.
+3. The employees are paid on your chosen pay day.

 What I need for this to work well:

-• 'Default entries for the Standard Pay timesheet row' completed for the employees I want to pay with pay automation.
+• 'Default entries in the Employee Standard Pay row' for the employees you want to pay with pay automation.

 ArohaFixedTerm_Default Entries

-• Regular pay day and pay cycle length (weekly/fortnightly/monthly) that is the same for these employees.
+• A Regular pay day and pay cycle (weekly/fortnightly/monthly) for these employees.

-• A pay automation template pay for the automated future pay runs to be based on.
-This 1st template run will also give you the amount you need to set up as your automatic payment to fund the pay automation pay runs.
+• This first pay will provide the amount you need to set up as your automatic payment in your bank to fund the future pays.

-• You can leave this template pay run on the dashboard to be processed after your automatic payment is received.
-The next pay to be assigned to your client account will trigger the 2nd pay in the automation cycle as planned.
+• Leave the first pay on the dashboard to be processed.
+Your second deposit when received to your client account will trigger the 2nd pay in the automation cycle.

 Info - Blue Block (1)To find out more about pay automation and public holidays, follow this link to our specific help article.